theteknocat/drupal-updater/README.md

 ## Commands

-This is still a work in progress, but this is what the expected commands will be:

 **NOTE:** All commands have a common `--debug` option that writes additional data to the log file for troubleshooting purposes.
+You can also use the stock verbosity options to display more detailed output for certain things or `--quiet` for no output.
+If using the latter, you should use it in conjunction with `--no-interaction`.

 This project uses the Symfony console component, which provides the following default commands and options: